Pakistan Vows Not to Back Down Amid Rising Tensions with India

-The violence is escalating between the nuclear powers India and Pakistan.
-India's ruthless behavior has brought the two nuclear states closer to a larger conflict, says a spokesperson for Pakistan's Ministry of Foreign Affairs.
+Violence is escalating between India and Pakistan.
+India's ruthless behavior has brought the two nuclear powers closer to a larger conflict, says a spokesperson for Pakistan's Ministry of Foreign Affairs.
+According to the country's military, de-escalation is not an alternative.

 Photo: Dar Yasin/AP/TT

-India accuses Pakistan of nightly attacks with drones and other weapons along the entire border.
-They could be repelled and "suitable" responses have been given, writes the Indian military in a post on X.
+India accuses Pakistan of nightly attacks with hundreds of drones and weapons along the entire border.
+They could be repelled and "suitable" responses, writes the Indian military in a post on X.

-The Indian military also accuses Pakistani forces of several "ceasefire violations" across the so-called Line of Control between the northern parts controlled by Pakistan and the southern parts controlled by India.
+They are also accused of several "ceasefire violations" across the so-called control line in northern Kashmir, controlled by Pakistan, and the southern parts controlled by India.

 This is denied by Pakistan's Information Minister Ataullah Tarar.
-So far, no targets on international soil have been attacked, he claims.
+So far, no targets on international territory have been attacked, he claims.

 Several dead